 2023

-In celebration of the Coronation of Their Majesties King Charles III and Queen Camilla, the Association’s Coronation Year Gifts Project raises funds from members to gift prayer books to Their Majesties; and embark on a significant tree planting initiative across the UK.
-Excess funds were also donated to QEST and the RWHA Charity Fund.
+In celebration of the Coronation of Their Majesties King Charles III and Queen Camilla, the Association’s Coronation Year Gifts Project raises funds from members to gift prayer books to Their Majesties; and embarks on a significant tree planting initiative across the UK.
+Excess funds are also donated to QEST and the RWHA Charity Fund.

 Image